-A dive computer or Personal Dive Computer (PDC) is a digital device that makes real-time calculations on diving information for divers.
-The dive computer is worn on the wrist, similar to a watch.
+What is a dive computer?
+A scuba computer or Personal Dive Computer (PDC) is a digital device that makes real-time calculations on diving information.
+The device is worn on the wrist, similar to a watch.

-Though dive computers are not mandatory, they have become a standard piece of equipment for frequent divers.
+Do I need a dive computer?
+Though they are not mandatory, they have become a standard piece of equipment for frequent divers.
 This is because a PDC is a more accurate and detailed alternative for dive tables.

 Have you learned how long you are able to stay underwater at specific depths using dive tables before?
-Dive tables are used to calculate how long it is safe to dive at specific depths and whether a decompression stop is required.
-Dive tables are also known as dive charts, decompression tables, and recreational dive planners.
+These are used to calculate how long it is safe to stay at specific depths and whether a decompression stop is required.
+The tables are also known as dive charts, decompression tables, and recreational dive planners.

-Reading dive tables is an essential skill for frequent divers and an important part of any diving course.
+Reading the tables is an essential skill for frequent divers and an important part of any diving course.
 However, these tables can appear confusing to the untrained eye.

-Learning to read dive tables takes a bit of practice but comes naturally when done often enough.
+Learning to read them takes a bit of practice but comes naturally when done often enough.
 Still, even professional divers can sometimes make a mistake in the calculations.

-Using a PDC takes away the possibility of human error in calculating safe diving depths, diving periods and decompression stops.
-The dive computer precisely measures the depth and time spent underwater in real-time.
-A dive computer also calculates more accurately.
-With the continuous information, it can re-calculate as you are diving while a dive table is a static method that you cannot adjust while diving.
+Using a diving computer takes away the possibility of human error in calculating safe diving depths, diving periods and decompression stops.
+Scuba diving computers precisely measure the depth and time spent underwater in real-time.
+A scuba computer also calculates more accurately.
+With the continuous information, it can re-calculate as you are diving while a table is a static method that you cannot adjust while diving.

-Another advantage of dive computers is the added features that give more details about the dive.
+Another advantage when diving with a computer is the added features that give more details.
 Read more about these extras next.